wp-plugins/tidio-live-chat/readme.txt

 Tags: free live chat, plugin, facebook, admin, live chat, chat, livechat, post, tidio, widget, post, posts, twitter, zendesk, mailchimp
 Donate link: http://www.tidioelements.com/
 Requires at least: 3.0
-Tested up to: 4.2.1
+Tested up to: 4.2.2
 Stable tag: trunk
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Meet Tidio Live Chat - a free live chat for your website.
-No logging in, no signing up - integrates with your website in less than 20 seconds.
+No login necessary, and no registration required - integrates with your website in less than 20 seconds.

 == Description ==

-Tidio Live Chat is a live chat solution which allows you to easily communicate with your customers.
-It is designed essentially for WordPress community, this installation comes down only to plugin installation without logging in or registration.
+Tidio Live Chat is a live chat service which allows you to easily communicate with your customers.
+It is designed specifically for the WordPress community.
+Once you install the plugin, you will be ready to take full advantage of the benefits our service provides; no registration required.

 = Features =
-* Extremely easy installation, you only need to install the plugin and it's done
+* Extremely easy installation, once you install the plugin, you’re ready to go
-* You can see who visits your website
+* Keep track of who visits your website
-* You can contact any customer that is visiting your site
+* Contact any customer that is currently visiting your site
 * Adjust colour scheme to your needs
 * Dedicated app for mobile and desktop devices (iOS, Android, Windows, OS X, Chrome)
-* Widget supports 140 languages
+* Integrated widget supports 140 languages
-* 3 outstanding designs available
+* Available in 3 outstanding designs
 * Offline messages form for your visitors to send you an email, when you are not online
-* Contact your visitor via email when he left the chat
+* Contact your visitor via email when they leave the chat
 * Integration with Zendesk, GetResponse, SalesForce and MailChimp

 = How does it work? =